nazanin-zinouri/subclu/gcp_environment_setup.md

 ```

-# Running mlflow server on GCP
+# Running mlflow-server on GCP

 ## Step 1: Run this command in the **GCP Notebok/VM**.
 The new pattern is to call the mlflow DB for the current host name: